 Real estate pro tip: Always check for sealed-off basements and hidden crawl spaces before committing to anything.

-Based on the true (pre-Amityville) story of a young family terrorized by a particularly "active" 18th century farmhouse in Burrillville, R.I., 2013's big summer scare-fest, "The Conjuring," not only terrified/stressed-out movie-goers but also made the lives of a certain real-life family living in a real-life 18th century farmhouse in Burrillville, R.I. a complete nightmare.
+Based on the true (pre-Amityville) story of a young family terrorized by a particularly "active" 18th century farmhouse in Burrillville, Rhode island, 2013's big summer scare-fest, "The Conjuring," not only terrified/stressed-out movie-goers but also made the lives of a certain real-life family living in a real-life 18th century farmhouse in Burrillville, Rhode Island, a complete nightmare.

 The Frank Lloyd Wright masterpiece